Update an old file cabinet with this inexpensive trick! Create an industrial brushed steel look.

 Because we had 20 cabinets to redo for church and saving money was a major goal, we decided to cut cost by mixing paste wax (a much cheaper wax than AS or other boutique brands of soft wax) with Briwax.
 Briwax runs $15-20/can and is a VERY soft wax (liquid above 65 degrees), so the combination of Briwax and paste wax create a nice, soft, paintable dark wax.
 The squirt of silver craft paint is to give it that slight sparkle.
 I probably only used a dime size of craft paint for every 1/2 cup of wax – just a little touch.

 This step darkens the color, protects the piece, and further enhances your “brushed” look.
+Be sure to smooth on a very light coat; don’t glob it on or it will never dry.
 A latex brush (though not normally my choice for wax) worked beautifully with our very soft wax mixture and increased the look of the brush strokes.
 Here you can see a piece merely washed with paint (foreground) and waxed (background).

 Even this step contributes to the brushed steel look, so be sure to continue in the same direction.